 It doesn't work!

 Try closing and restarting web browsers.
 Firewall or security software on your laptop can also prevent you from accessing the network.
 Check your network settings.
 Make sure you are not trying to use any non-SMC proxy server, nameserver or gateway.
-You may wish to consider using Library wired network connections instead of the wireless; this method can be easier to configure.

 I tried all of this and it still doesn't work!